stadium-software/repeater-datagrid/README.md

 It is recommended to create two page-level scripts to contain the logic for initialising the *Repeater* and for handling paging.

 ### "Initialise" Page Script
+It is advisable to add a page script that will contain the following actions:

 ![](images/InitialiseScript.png)